noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

     - return a response without sending the request to any backend, e.g. for a healthcheck or any hardcoded response
   - vpc link
     - connect to a network load balancer for interacting with services within a private vpc
-- general workflow
-  - choose an api type
-  - create, clone or import an API as a starting point
-  - select an endpoint type
-  - add addressable resources in parent-child relationships
-    - proxy resources use a speciall ANY http method
-    - lambda proxy invokes a specific lambda fn
-  - add http methods to resources, timeouts and integration types
-  - edit method details: e.g. query strings, custom header params, data transformations, etc
-  - test the api
-  - deploy to a stage

 #### websocket api